-We are a residential school and so participants who come to be part of the school for the program will live with other participants.
+We are a residential school and so participants who come to be part of the school for either ART or LAND programs will live with other participants.
 The LungA School is constituted by all the individuals that activate the school for 12 weeks at a time.
 This is an important part of being at the school and creating a community for the time that we are here.
 This is the situation we are in.
 This is where we insert our presence.